 Only the legal home owner may make a claim for wake vortices damage.

-To make a claim for property damage caused by wake vortices, you should contact the Airservices Australia Noise Complaints and Information Service via the online complaint form, phone or letter.
+To make a claim for property damage caused by wake vortices, you can contact the our Noise Complaints and Information Service.

-To assist Airservices Australia in investigating your claim promptly, you will need to provide us with information including:
+To assist us in investigating your claim promptly, you will need to provide us with information including:

-- A description of the damage that has occurred to the property.
-If possible, you should take photos of the damage before it is repaired and provide such photos to Airservices Australia when you submit your claim.
+- a description of the damage that has occurred to the property.
+If possible, you should take photos of the damage before it is repaired and provide these photos when you submit your claim

-- The time and date when the damage occurred.
-If you are not aware of the exact time and date of the incident, you will need to provide Airservices Australia with a reasonable range of possible times and dates when you believe the damage occurred.
-This information will enable Airservices Australia to review the relevant flight and weather data.
-If you do not provide us with this information, Airservices Australia may be unable to investigate your claim.
+- the time and date when the damage occurred.
+If you are not aware of the exact time and date of the incident, you will need to provide a reasonable range of possible times and dates when you believe the damage occurred.
+This information will enable us to review the relevant flight and weather data.
+If you do not provide us with this information, we may be unable to investigate your claim.

-Airservices Australia may, depending on the circumstances, arrange for an Airservices Australia representative to inspect the damage before it is repaired.
-We will contact you and advise you of the next steps, including whether or not Airservices Australia proposes to inspect the damage.
+We may, depending on the circumstances, arrange for an Airservices representative to inspect the damage before it is repaired.
+We will contact you and advise you of the next steps, including whether or not we need to inspect the damage.

-Once a claim has been investigated in accordance with the Air Services Regulations 1995 (Cth), Airservices Australia will send you a letter advising the outcome of its investigation.
-If Airservices Australia accepts your claim, it will reimburse you for the cost of restoring your property to the condition it was in immediately before the damage occurred.
+Once a claim has been investigated in accordance with the Air Services Regulations 1995 (Cth), we will send you a letter advising the outcome of the investigation.
+If we accept your claim, we will reimburse you for the cost of restoring your property to the condition it was in immediately before the damage occurred.

-If you do not agree with Airservices Australia’s decision to pay compensation, or the amount of compensation, you may request Airservices Australia to reconsider its decision within 28 days of receiving Airservices Australia’s letter.
+If you do not agree with our decision to pay compensation, or the amount of compensation, you may request we reconsider the decision within 28 days of receiving our advice letter.
 The application must specify the grounds on which you are requesting reconsideration of the decision.